clevercool/ANT-Quantization/README.md

   organization={IEEE}
 }
 ```
-If you use OliVe in your research, please cite our paper:

 ```bibtex
 @article{guo2023olive,
     author = {Guo, Cong and Tang, Jiaming and Hu, Weiming and Leng, Jingwen and Zhang, Chen and Yang, Fan and Liu, Yunxin and Guo, Minyi and Zhu, Yuhao},